knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 * kourier-system (when using net-kourier)
 * Each namespace where a Knative Service runs

-Knative looks for a `ConfigMap` with the label `knative-ca-trust-bundle="true"` and will read all keys.
+Knative looks for a `ConfigMap` with the label `knative-ca-trust-bundle="true"` and will read all `data` keys (regardless of the name).
 One key can contain one or multiple CAs/Intermediates.
 If they are valid, they will be added to the trust store of the Knative components.

 Here is an example of how `ConfigMap` could look like: